securycore/Ikeext-Privesc/README.md

 # IKEEXT DLL Hijacking Exploit Tool

-This tool is intended for automatically detect and exploit the IKE and AuthIP IPsec Keyring Modules Service (IKEEXT) Missing DLL vulnerability.
+This tool is intended for automatically detecting and exploiting the IKE and AuthIP IPsec Keyring Modules Service (IKEEXT) Missing DLL vulnerability.

 ## Description